Weather satellite rockets to orbit to monitor US West - NewsBreak

 The National Oceanic and Atmospheric Administration said the new model is redesigned to avoid the problem.
 It will be designated GOES-18 after reaching an equatorial orbit 22,000 miles (36,000 kilometers) up.
 The first images should come next year, following months of testing.

-This is the third in a nearly $11.7 billion series of four GOES weather satellites that are among the most advanced ever built; the cost includes decades of operation.
-The first soared in 2016 to track Atlantic hurricanes and other East Coast weather, while the second lifted off March 1, 2018.
-The fourth is set to launch in 2024.

-The first two satellites in the series captured video of the rocket soaring out over the Atlantic from Cape Canaveral.

-The NASA-supported satellites “provide the only continuous coverage of weather and hazardous environmental conditions in the Western Hemisphere” said NOAA program director Pam Sullivan.
+The NASA-supported GOES satellites “provide the only continuous coverage of weather and hazardous environmental conditions in the Western Hemisphere,” said NOAA program director Pam Sullivan.
+“These observations are even more critical now in a time when the U.S. is experiencing a record number of billion-dollar disasters.”

-“Having these multiple ways of looking at the Earth gives us a lot more and a lot better information for these critical forecasts to save lives, protect property," NOAA Administrator Rick Spinrad said following liftoff.

 GOES-17 — which is losing as much as 10% of its data because of overheating camera detectors — will be moved aside as an orbiting spare, once the newly launched craft is ready to take its place next year over the Pacific.
 Each is the size of a small school bus, weighing more than 6,000 pounds (2,700 kilograms).